elkanybek/Whatsit_AI4GoodLab_Project/README.md

 - Support for multiple languages
 - Image Database

-## Installation

-To run the application, you need to run all the cells in the notebook.

 ## Contributors
 - Mentor: [Owen He](https://www.linkedin.com/in/owen-he-b7b064279/)
 - Teacher Assistant: [Krishna Maneesha Dendukuri](https://www.linkedin.com/in/krishna-maneeshad/)